 - Some airplane seat locations simply are better than others.
 The better ones offer more legroom; the worst ones are next to the bathroom and don't recline.
 When you're ready to select your seats, go to Seat Guru, navigate to your airline and then the type of airplane you intend to fly.
 You'll get a schematic of the plane that lists good seats, seats with drawbacks, and poor seats that can help guide your decision.

-- Understand that airlines fly different types of planes, with different seating configurations.
+- Understand that airlines fly different types of equipment, with different seating configurations.
 Air Canada's modern and comfortable Embraer jets, for example, only have four seats per row, two on either side of the aisle.
 British Airways' Boeing 737s have six seats per row, with three on either side of the aisle — making one out of every three seats the dreaded center one.
 Larger jets, such as American Airlines' Boeing 777, have seven seats across with only two aisles separating them.
 Pity the poor travelers stuck in the middle section, surrounded by crying babies on both sides!

-- It's important to pay attention to the kind of plane the airline is using on your flight for another reason: Seat width.
+- It's important to pay attention to the kind of equipment the airline is using on your flight for another reason: Seat width.
 One of the most uncomfortable aircraft I've ever flown is a domestic Boeing 737: On most of these planes, the seat width between arm rests is a measly 17 inches across, which squeezes all but the narrowest bottoms.
-However, Lufthansa's 737s provide seats with a width of 18 inches — and that extra inch of space does make a difference in coach class.
+However, Lufthansa's provide seats with a width of 18 inches — and that extra inch of space does make a difference in coach class.

 - Seat pitch is another consideration, and one that taller travelers ought to pay extra attention to avoid flying in the fetal position.
 Measured in inches, seat pitch is the distance between the back of one seat and the front of the one behind it.
 More is better.
 On any plane, the best seats for long-legged travelers are bulkhead seats, which have no seats directly in front.
-JetBlue offers "Even More Legroom" seats in rows 2-5 and 10-11 that have a 38-inch pitch.
+JetBlue offers "Even More Legroom" seats in certain rows that have a 38-inch pitch.
 These seats can be reserved for a small extra fee per flight segment.
 All other seats on this airline have a pitch of 34 inches, still relatively generous.

 - Exit row seats offer a bit more legroom.
 Although you can't select exit row seats online, you can request them at the airport.
 Do so if you have cool heads, are physically capable, and are willing to follow flight attendants' instructions to help out in case of an emergency.